-The Poet is the Poem was a unique showcase of Malaysian Sign Language through poetry.
+The Poet is the Poem is a unique showcase of Malaysian Sign Language through poetry.

 Elaine Foster, who founded MY Poetry School, was inspired to organise the initiative from watching poetry delivered in sign language.